 Farmers participating in a stewardship training

-Glufosinate-ammonium – even after 30 years of use in more than 100 crops and 82 countries around the world – has a safe track record of use when applied responsibly.
+Glufosinate-ammonium – even after 30 years of use in more than 100 crops in around 80 countries – has a safe track record of use when applied responsibly.
 Bayer CropScience continues to proactively improve the stewardship initiatives relevant to Glufosinate-ammonium use worldwide.

 An ongoing commitment